 Art.
-58 of the Swiss Federal Constitution stipulates: "Switzerland has armed forces.
-They are primarily organised according to the principle of a militia5."
+58 of the Federal Constitution stipulates: "Switzerland has Armed Forces.
+They are primarily organised according to the principle of a militia7."
 Military personnel continue to be entitled to their constitutional and legal rights during military service.
 This applies, in particular, to the protection of privacy, freedom of religion and conscience, the right to freely express one's opinion as well as to exercise one's political rights.
 However, basic rights and freedoms are restricted as far as it is necessary to guarantee an undisturbed course of military service.
-Members of the Armed Forces may express their opinion freely.
-This also includes opinions about the armed forces and military service.
+Members of the Swiss Armed Forces may express their opinion freely.
+This also includes opinions about the Swiss Armed Forces and military service.
 But the free expression must not prevent tasks from being carried out, nor interfere with the rules of obedience, discipline, team spirit and service operation.
-On the other hand, it is forbidden for members of the Armed Forces to organise or participate in political meetings, declarations, propaganda, or collect signatures for political purposes.
-The Armed Forces Act and the Service Regulation of the Armed Forces provide the legal basis for these restrictions.
+On the other hand, it is forbidden for members of the Swiss Armed Forces to organise or participate in political meetings, declarations, propaganda, or collect signatures for political purposes.
+The Swiss Armed Forces Act and the Service Regulation of the Swiss Armed Forces provide the legal basis for these restrictions.

-List of rights of military personnel6
+List of rights of military personnel8

-Protection of privacy Right to respect for one's personality and to the greatest possible preservation of one's personal sphere Right to information Right to regular information on security and military policy issues Counselling and care Military personnel requiring help are given pastoral, medical, psychological and social advice and support Right to military pay, board and lodging as well as special privileges - no postal charges during service - free public transportation during service Military insurance Right of compensation from military insurance in the event of accident or illness in the context of military service Compensation for loss of income Right of compensation for loss of income due to military services Suspension of debt enforcement Article 57 of the Federal Act on Debt Enforcement and proceedings during service Bankruptcy of 11 April 1889 (SR 281.1) Protection against abusive dismissal Article 336 para.
-1 let. e of the Federal Act completing the from employment Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) Protection against untimely dismissal Article 336c para.
-1 lit. a of the Federal Act on the from employment Amendment of the Swiss Civil Code of 30 March 1911 (Book 5: Code of Obligations; SR 210) (cf. above section
+Protection of privacy Right to respect for one's personality and to the greatest possible preservation of one's personal sphere Right to information Right to regular information on security and military policy issues Counselling and care Military personnel requiring help are given pastoral, medical, psychological and social advice and support Right to military pay, board and lodging Special privileges are: as well as special privileges - no postal charges during service - free public transportation during service Military insurance Right of compensation from military insurance in the event of accident or illness in the context of military service Compensation for loss of income Right of compensation for loss of income due to military

-5 Applicable definition of militia: citizens enrolled for military service, called out periodically for drill but serving full time only in war and emergencies.
+7 Applicable definition of militia according to the Swiss Federal Constitution: Swiss citizens serving in the Armed Forces based on the principle of universal conscription, temporarily activated for training services but serving full time only in wartime (active service) or emergency situations (assistance service).
 Not to be confused with paramilitary groups or irregular, non-constitutional fighters!

-6 Service Regulation of the Armed Forces, articles 93-101.
+8 Service Regulation of the Armed Forces, articles 93-101.